jevad/NLTKinstallForNlpClass/README.md

 <a name="tbd"/>
 ## Coming Soon (if I have time):  Some other ways to set things up -- not quite as easy but probably worth the extra effort.
-* Use Miniconda or Anaconda to set up an environment for the class.
-(This is the way I have things set up.)
+* Use Miniconda or Anaconda to set up an environment for the class -- this is the way I have things set up.
 * Use the "standard tools", pip and virtualenv, to set up an environment for the class -- this is the way to go if you want to use a Python system that you've already installed.
 (In 32-bit environments, this should be as easy as it is for Mac or Unix -- just follow the Mac/Unix instructions, leaving out the "sudo" commands.
 To get NumPy installed, this might require setting up the Windows SDK in 64-bit environments, which isn't hard but requires instructions if you're not a programmer-type -- I need to check on this.)

 <a name="notes"/>